- Developmental path of the infection preventionist

 - APIC Fellows Program

 - Implementation guides

 - Practice Guidance Committee Activities

-APIC has sponsored or supported the following studies, listed chronologically by end date:
+APIC has sponsored or supported the following articles and studies, listed chronologically by end date:

 Preventing Avoidable Infectious Complications by Adjusting Payment (PAICAP Project)

 The goal of this study, conducted by Harvard Medical School and Harvard Pilgrim Health Care Institute, was to assess the impact of Medicare’s policy of adjusting payment for healthcare-associated infections (HAI) on health outcomes and costs in U.S. hospitals.
 Learn more.